AniketParasher/Analysis-of-Maven-Movies-Database-using-SQL/README.md

 Following are the questions to answer:

+Used concepts like Wildcards, where and limit clause, joins, order by, group by, length, date and concat functions.

 QUESTION 1: Write a SQL query to count the number of characters except for the spaces for each actor.
 Return the first 10 actors' name lengths along with their names.